 What is the Omega-3?

 Omega-3s are a family of essential fatty acids that play an important role in the human body.
-The most important fatty acids are EPA and DHA.
-These fatty acids provide several health benefits and throughout the last few years numerous clinical studies have reinforce its benefits for cognitive, cardiovascular, or visual health.
+The most important fatty acids are EPA and DHA, which have been found to provide several health benefits according to numerous clinical studies, including cognitive, cardiovascular, visual health, and others.

-Unfortunately, our body is not capable of producing Omega-3 and we must acquire them through our diet.
-Many world organizations, health care professionals and clinical studies recommend a minimum daily intake between 250-1,000 mg/day of EPA+DHA.
+Unfortunately, the human body cannot produce Omega-3 by itself, and we must acquire it through our diet.
+Many world organizations, healthcare professionals, and clinical studies recommend a minimum daily intake between 250-1,000 mg/day of EPA+DHA.